 This method is used:

-- For forceps or ventouse delivery, a perineal and labial infiltration is recommended.
-20ml of 1% lignocaine is needed and infiltration is done in the introitus in a fan-like manner and then the genital branch of the genitofemoral nerve is blocked along each side of the vulva.
+- For forceps or ventouse delivery, a perineal and labial infiltration is recommended; it requires 20ml of 1% lignocaine.
+Infiltration is done in the introitus, in a fan-like manner; then the genital branch of the genitofemoral nerve is blocked on each side of the vulva.

-- For local abdominal cesarean delivery, the skin along the site of incision is infiltrated with 2% lignocaine mixed with normal saline.
-The layers are exposed and infiltrated as the surgery proceeds; thus, has been abandoned due to its time-consuming nature and erratic local distribution of the drug.
+- For local abdominal cesarean delivery, the skin along the incision site is infiltrated with 2% lignocaine mixed with normal saline.
+The layers are exposed and infiltrated as the surgery proceeds.
+This method has been abandoned due to its time-consuming nature and erratic local distribution of the drug.

-This is a commonly employed technique for emergency or elective cesarean section delivery.
-When this technique is to be used, pre-operative preparation with sedatives or opioid narcotics is to be avoided as these agents may precipitate fetal respiratory depression.
-Different agents are used for the induction of anesthesia, maintenance, relaxation and post-partum.
+This is a commonly used technique for emergency or elective cesarean section delivery.
+When this technique is to be used, avoid pre-operative preparation with sedatives or opioid narcotics since these agents may precipitate fetal respiratory depression.
+Different agents are used for inducing anesthesia, maintenance, relaxation, and post-partum.

-The agent used for induction is intravenous 2.5% thiopentone sodium; for maintenance is 50% nitrous oxide, 50% oxygen and 0.5% Halothane; for relaxation is vecuronium or atracurium and, for post-partum use, is nitrous oxide concentration increased to 70% and intravenous narcotics.
-Mendelson’s syndrome is a complication in which there is the aspiration of the contents of the stomach.
+The induction agent is intravenous 2.5% thiopentone sodium.
+The maintenance dose is 50% nitrous oxide, 50% oxygen, and 0.5% Halothane.
+Vecuronium or atracurium may be used for relaxation.
+Nitrous oxide, with the concentration increased to 70%, and intravenous narcotics may be used for post-partum.
+Mendelson’s syndrome is a complication in which there is the aspiration of the stomach contents.
 There can also be chemical pneumonitis and delayed gastric emptying.

 Important precautions during this procedure include:

-During elective procedures, a 6-8 hour fasting period is recommended to avoid the risk of aspiration that may lead to aspiration pneumonitis and Mendelson’s syndrome.
+During elective procedures, a 6-8 hour fasting period is recommended to avoid the risk of aspiration, which may lead to aspiration pneumonitis and Mendelson’s syndrome.
 There can also be delayed gastric emptying.

 Some drugs may pass the blood placental barrier to cause depression in the fetus.